fabienduhamel/StartingSymfonyApp/README.md

 ## TODO

-- add Gulp plumber
-- add js uglify
+- add React + js uglify into other branch
-- add less